mattijsk14/BinPicking/Installation/2 - Install OpenVino.md

 When the verification script completes, you will see an image that displays the resulting frame with detections rendered as bounding boxes, and text.

 #### 2.7.4.
 Close the image viewer window to complete the verification script.
+You have completed all required installation, configuration and build steps in this guide to use your CPU to work with your trained models.

 [Next]()